vijayarajks639-afk/risk_dq_governance/README.md

 ## Why this exists

-It maps directly to the mandate of a **Firm Risk Management (FRM) Divisional Data Office**: develop and monitor data-quality standards across risk domains (credit, market, liquidity), evidence compliance with the **BCBS 239 principles**, run the **DQGC** cadence, and renovate **risk reporting** onto a strategic platform.
+It maps directly to the mandate of a **Divisional Data Office**: develop and monitor data-quality standards across risk domains (credit, market, liquidity), evidence compliance with the **BCBS 239 principles**, run the **DQGC** cadence, and renovate **risk reporting** onto a strategic platform.